Important information

 Multi-asset investment specialist

-• Model portfolio asset allocation remains focused on long-term goals amid uncertainty about elections and the timing of interest rate cuts.
+• Model portfolio asset allocation remains focused on long-term goals and investment opportunities amid geopolitical and economic risks and potentially volatile market shifts.

 Market review